JNRowe/jnrbase/doc/api/index.rst

 API documentation
 =================

-:mod:`jnrbase` comprises of the following modules, some of which may require external dependencies to function.
+|modref| comprises of the following modules, some of which may require external
+dependencies to function.

 .. toctree::
    :maxdepth: 2